xsc/thrift-clj/README.md

 __Note__: Tested with the Thrift 0.9.0 compiler.
 Since this depends massively on the generated code, make sure to use that version (or any other one that was tested with this library).

+__Automatic Thrift Compilation__

+I recommend [lein-thriftc](https://github.com/xsc/lein-thriftc) for automatic compilation of Thrift IDL files to Java class files.
+It is maintained by me and should thus be compatible with thrift-clj.

 ## Example

 __test.thrift__